Calculate the median of a number set using the calculator below.

 You can find the middle index of the numbers by adding one to the count and then dividing by 2.
 The result is the index of the median in the dataset.

-If the count of the numbers is even however, then the median is actually the mean of the middle two numbers in the data.
+If the count of the numbers is even, then the median is actually the average of the middle two numbers in the data.
 Find the two numbers in the middle by dividing the count by 2 to find the lower-middle index, then adding 1 to find the upper-middle index.

 Then, add the numbers at the lower and upper-middle indices and divide the result by 2.
 The median for an even dataset is actually the mean of the middle two values.